World Cup 2018 Round of 16: Latest Bracket, Predictions and Sunday Odds

 Spain vs. Russia

-Hosts Russia will be hoping to continue their World Cup adventure but face a tough test against Spain who topped Group B.
+Hosts Russia will be hoping to continue their World Cup adventure but face a tough test on Sunday against Spain, who topped Group B.

 ITV Football showed how dominant Spain have been in possession: